Transgression field theory at the interface of topological insulators: Introduction

 On the other hand, problem of obtaining a gauge invariant action for CS theories can also have a solution without defining extra fields.
 Two CS theories which are defined in two different manifolds and interact only at their common boundary can be described by a transgression field theory \cite{Izaurieta Rodriguez Salgado,Mora Olea Troncoso Zanelli}.
 A transgression form is defined as whose exterior derivative is difference of two Chern classes and it can be written as a sum of two CS theories and a boundary term for two different bulk connections \cite{Izaurieta Rodriguez Salgado,Mora Olea Troncoso Zanelli,Nakahara,Bertlmann}.
 The two CS theories are defined for two different connections $a$ and $\bar{a}$.
 By writing as an action principle for two interacting CS field theories, the whole transgression action is fully gauge invariant \cite{Borowiec Ferraris Francaviglia,Borowiec Fatibene Ferraris Francaviglia}.
 The boundary term that supply the gauge invariance comes automatically from the definition of transgression form and the edge dynamics at the common boundary for two interacting systems can be described by this boundary term.
 This construction can be extended to the case of BF theories and a transgression form for two BF theories interacting at their common boundary can be written in a similar way.
 In fact, this approach may be broadened to more than two TFTs that interact between themselves at their boundaries \cite{Willison Zanelli}.

-In this paper, we consider two topological insulators described by two different TFTs and interact at their common boundary in various dimensions.
+In the following sections, we consider two topological insulators described by two different TFTs and interact at their common boundary in various dimensions.
 By using transgression field theory approach, we investigate the edge excitations from the gauge invariance of the total action of the system.
 In (2+1)D, constructing transgression field theory of two QH states described by abelian CS theories give the result that the edge excitations are determined by the mean value of the bulk connections of the two CS theories.
-In (4+1)D, the same result is obtained for two interacting TR invariant topological insulators.
+In (4+1)D, the same result is obtained for two TR invariant topological insulators which have a common interface.
 In (3+1)D, BF field theory approach of topological insulators is considered.
 Up to our knowledge, a transgression action for two interacting BF theories is absent in the literature.
 Therefore we construct a gauge invariant transgression term for two interacting BF theories under a constraint for gauge transformations at the boundary.
-By using this transgression term, we obtain the result that the edge excitations for two interacting BF theories of topological insulators is determined by the mean value of the bulk connections with a sign difference from the result obtained for CS theories.
-As a result, edge excitations for two interacting topological insulators can be described only by bulk connections without using arbitrary scalar fields.
+By using this transgression term, we obtain the result that the edge excitations for two interacting BF theories of topological insulators with a common interface is determined by the mean value of the bulk connections with a sign difference from the result obtained for CS theories.
+As a result, edge excitations at the interface of two topological insulators can be described only by bulk connections without using arbitrary scalar fields.